Authentic Leadership theory explained

 In addition to qualities, there are also characteristics that authentic leaders show in their behaviour.
 One of these characteristics is directly related to the qualities.
 The most distinct qualities of authentic leaders are listed below:

-He handles private and confidential situations with integrity and will never betray that confidence.
-This makes people respect him.
+An authentic leader handles private and confidential situations with integrity and will never betray that confidence.
+This makes people respect him or her.

-His behaviour is consistent; the people around him know what they can expect from their authentic leader.
-He’s a constant factor within the organisation, helping to inspire others.
+The authentic leader’s behaviour is consistent; the people around him know what they can expect from their authentic leader.
+An authentic leader is a constant factor within the organisation, helping to inspire others.

-He listens.
-He shows sincere interest in other people and their opinions and ideas.
-He encourages open communication and wants his employees to form a bond.
+An authentic leader listens and shows sincere interest in other people and their opinions and ideas.
+An authentic leader encourages open communication and wants his or her employees to form a bond.

-It’s important to him that there are a clear vision and mission.
-The long-term goal should be clear for everyone in the organisation.
+It’s important to an authentic leader that there are a clear vision and mission.
+The strategic planning should be clear for everyone in the organisation.

-He encourages others and is able to raise them up to a higher level.
+An authentic leader encourages others and is able to raise them up to a higher level.
 This will help employee confidence.
-He shares successful results with his people to inspire and motivate them.
+An authentic leader shares successful results with his people to inspire and motivate them.

 Listen and share